qbcsm/qbcsm.github.io/content/tour/index.md

               brightness: 0.5
           position: center
           color: '#555'
-      - title: Analysis and characterization
+      - title: Material exploration
-        content: "A range of techniques, from optical spectral analysis to flash calorimetry, allow us to expand our knowledge of new exciting materials"
+        content: "A wide range of techniques, from Raman spectroscopy and imaging to ultrafast calorimetry, allow us to expand our knowledge of new exciting materials"
         align: left
         background:
           image: